-A very recent poll indicated that 74% of Americans are in favor of ending oil subsidies to companies like Exxon-Mobil and Chevron, oil industry giants who are reporting record profits as the price of gasoline soars.
-Yet on May 17, 2011 and then again on March 29 of this year, the Senate rejected a bill which would have accomplished just that.
+Polls indicate that 74% of Americans are in favor of ending oil subsidies to companies like Exxon-Mobil and Chevron, oil industry giants who are reporting record profits as the price of gasoline soars.
+Yet on May 17, 2011 and then again on March 29 of 2012, the Senate rejected a bill which would have accomplished just that.

-A CNN poll on what has been termed the Buffett Rule showed that 72% of Americans favored its passage.
+A CNN poll in 2012 on what was termed the Buffett Rule showed that 72% of Americans favored its passage.
 The Buffett Rule raised the prospects of a more equitable tax rate on the rich.
-Yet it also was just defeated in the Senate.
+Yet it also was defeated in the Senate.

 Poll after poll all suggest that a minimum of 66% of the voting public believe the tax rates on the rich should be increased.
 With the deficit looming larger and larger, and threats that many of the fundamental components of the American Way of Life __ Social Security, Medicare, education, unemployment insurance __ must face drastic budgetary cuts, if not outright elimination, the public more and more supports significant increased taxation of the wealthiest in our nation.
 Yet it has been twelve years since taxes on the wealthy have seen any increase.
 On the contrary, they have been slashed and slashed to the point that the rich pay less than ever before in history and the federal government is tottering on the brink of bankruptcy.

 In June 2009 during the intense national health care reform debates, 72% of Americans favored the inclusion of the public option.
 Mysteriously __ or not so mysteriously __ it dropped off the radar and was never included.

 In a poll commissioned by the National Employment Law Project Action Fund just this past August, 80% of Americans said they are for raising the minimum wage to more than $10 per hour.